matthewthechickenman/dsl-vote-listener/API.md

 ## Authentication
 Authentication is required for many routes.
 You can find the authentication token in the [data](/DOCUMENTATION.md#data) command.
+The token should be provided under the Authorization header.

 ## Route descriptions
+### GET /api/v1
+Get information about the API.

 ### GET /api/v1/:guild_id/vote_count
 This route returns the current vote count for the guild.
 You do not need to be authenticated to use this route.